2022 British Columbia New Democratic Party leadership election: Speculation and announcements

 John Horgan had been leader since the party's 2014 leadership election and led the party through two provincial elections.
 Under his leadership, the NDP formed a minority government with the support of the Green Party at the 2017 election, the first time they had formed government since the 1996 election.
 He subsequently won a majority government in the 2020 election.
 On June 28, 2022, Horgan announced that he would be stepping down as premier, citing concerns regarding his health; he had recently recovered from cancer.
 Horgan had recently faced criticism for pushing forward a plan to redevelop the Royal BC Museum for $789 million, which had been reversed.

 Following Horgan's announcement, political commentators suggested that several cabinet ministers might be considering running for the leadership: David Eby, Ravi Kahlon, Selina Robinson, Katrina Chen, Nathan Cullen, Adrian Dix, Rob Fleming, Bowinn Ma, Josie Osborne and Jennifer Whiteside.
 On July 6, Kahlon ruled himself out as a candidate and endorsed Eby.
-Kahlon's endorsement came as a surprise, as he had been seen as Eby's strongest rival in the race; pundits suggested that the race was over before it even started.
+Kahlon's endorsement came as a surprise, as he and Eby had been seen as likely frontrunners; pundits suggested that the race was essentially over before it even started.
 On July 13, it was reported that Robinson was considering a run, but on July 18, she announced that she would not run.
 Chen, Dix, Fleming, Ma, Osborne and Whiteside all endorsed Eby, while Cullen also ruled himself out.
 Eby formally announced his candidacy on July 19.

 Anjali Appadurai, a former candidate for the federal riding of Vancouver Granville, announced her candidacy on August 10.